takalkartejas/learning_docker/README.md

 ## Usefull commands:
 ### 1. Docker images
-   1. docker pull <imageName>
+   1. docker pull [imageName]
    2. docker images :- see the list of images
    3.  docker image rm : delete image
    4.  docker rmi:- delete image
-   5.  docker images -f'dangling=true' :- gives all dangling images that has tag <none> which means they have been overwritten by other image
+   5.  docker images -f'dangling=true' :- gives all dangling images that has tag [none] which means they have been overwritten by other image
    6.  docker images -f'dangling=true' -q :- give only the image id of dangling images
    7.  docker rmi $(docker images -f'dangling=true' -q) :- delete all dangling images
-   8. docker build -t <name>:<tag> <locationOfDockerFile> :- build image using DockerFile
+   8. docker build -t [name]:[tag] [locationOfDockerFile] :- build image using DockerFile

 ### 2. Docker containers
-   1. docker run <imagename>:<tag>
+   1. docker run [imagename]:[tag]
    2. docker container ls :- docker ps
-   3. docker run -d <imageName> :- run in detached mode
+   3. docker run -d [imageName] :- run in detached mode
-   4. docker stop <containerID/containername>
+   4. docker stop [containerID/containername]
    5.  docker ps -a :-  to show all the containers alongside that had stopped
-   6.  docker rm <containername/id>
+   6.  docker rm [containername/id]
-   7.  docker rm -f <containerid/name>
+   7.  docker rm -f [containerid/name] : delete forcefully
    8.  docker ps -aq :- give only ids of all the containers
    9.  docker rm $(docker ps -aq) :- delete the things given by this command
-   10. docker run --name <containerName> <imageName>:- we can manually name container instead of the random name given by pc
+   10. docker run --name [containerName] [imageName]:- we can manually name container instead of the random name given by pc
    11. docker ps --format=FORMAT :- to see the container info in better format

 ### 3. Ports
-   1. docker run -d -p 8080:80 <imageName> :-  80/TCP is the port no. of the container which can be seen in the docker ps, here we map the localhost 8080 to the port 80 of the container
+   1. docker run -d -p 8080:80 [imageName] :-  80/TCP is the port no. of the container which can be seen in the docker ps, here we map the localhost 8080 to the port 80 of the container
       * We can access the image on webpage by entering localhost:8080
-   2. docker run -d -p 8080:80 -p 3000:80 <imageName> :- can map multiple ports
+   2. docker run -d -p 8080:80 -p 3000:80 [imageName] :- can map multiple ports

 ### 4. Volumes
-   1.  docker run -v <addressOfTheFolderInHOST>:<addressOfTheFolderInDocker> <imageName> - mount the volume while running the images
+   1.  docker run -v [addressOfTheFolderInHOST]:[addressOfTheFolderInDocker] [imageName] - mount the volume while running the images
-   2.  docker run --name <toBeCreatedContainerName> --volumes-from <containerNameWhoseVolumeWeNeed>  <image_name> :- to mount the volumes from one container to other
+   2.  docker run --name [toBeCreatedContainerName] --volumes-from [containerNameWhoseVolumeWeNeed]  [image_name] :- to mount the volumes from one container to other

 ### 5. Others
    1.  docker exec -it website bash :- to execute in interactive mode